Back To Search Results

 Technique or Treatment

-Minimally invasive mitral valve surgery avoids a full sternotomy and can be performed through several approaches, including a partial sternal split (lower J-shaped, or less commonly, upper hemisternotomy), a right mini-thoracotomy incision, and multiple smaller incisions for a robotic approach.[17]
+Minimally invasive mitral valve surgery avoids a full sternotomy.
+It can be performed through several approaches, including a partial sternal split (lower J-shaped, or less commonly, upper hemisternotomy), a right mini-thoracotomy incision, and multiple smaller incisions for a robotic approach.[17]
 The standard incision for a mini-thoracotomy is made in the fourth intercostal space, but newer techniques utilize periareolar incisions for select patients.
 Robotic instrumentation can facilitate an endoscopic approach with incisions no larger than 1.5 cm for instrument placement.
 Complete procedural details are beyond the scope of this review and discussed elsewhere.[4][17]
-Myocardial protection and cardioplegia delivery are crucial, as cross-clamp and pump times are longer compared to open mitral valve surgery.
+Myocardial protection and cardioplegia delivery are crucial, as cross-clamp and pump times are longer than open mitral valve surgery.

 Right Mini-thoracotomy Approach